praemineo/node-skeleton/README.md

 # The Node Skeleton #
-### Bare minimum code, to get you started with node.
+### Bare minimum code, to get you started with node and mongo.

 ## Directory Structure
 - *index.js*